REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Experiment

-In this section, we first conduct experiments in individual authentically distorted databases to verify the effectiveness of the proposed method and then we make statistic significant test to validate the robustness of REQA.
+In this subsection, we first conduct experiments on individual authentically distorted databases to verify the effectiveness of the proposed method in terms of the traditional coarse-grained ability \cite{FGIQA}, and then we make statistically significant test to validate the robustness of REQA.
+Lastly, we explore the generalization ability of the proposed method.